 - Do not spread rumors or criticisms behind a tutor’s back, or post inflammatory statements online (e.g., Facebook, Twitter, etc.).

 - Address the tutor respectfully and in a professional manner.

 Failing to abide by these general guidelines may result in student dismissal.

 Age & Admission Requirements for Courses

-Unless given specific permission from the Headmaster, all students must be 12 years old upon entering CiRCE Online classes.
+Unless given specific permission from the Headmaster, all students must meet the minimum age requirement for registration upon entering CiRCE Online classes.